Ni-Hao-c/Takyon.PlayerVote/README.md

 ## ENGLISH README

-Change to use Simplified Chinese Localization(Translated by: ReimuYakumo)
+Change to use Simplified Chinese Localization(Translated by: https://github.com/cvb011)

 ### Changes